 - Hands-on learning: If your student is a hands-on learner and enjoys learning by doing, trade school might be the best fit.
 Look for schools that offer work experience options relative to your student’s program and career goals.

 - Career advancement: Trade programs target specific career plans geared toward success in a particular vocational sector.
 Most trade schools offer certificates in high-demand career fields such as healthcare, business or computers, giving your student the necessary confidence and knowledge to quickly advance in the workforce.

 - Flexibility and cost savings: Most trade schools offer self-paced courses, something homeschoolers are used to.
 Overall tuition is lower than it is for traditional four-year colleges, and monthly payment plans may make it easier to transition into a career field without the added burden of student loans and high-interest debt.

 Help your student choose the right trade program that best suits his or her skill set.
-Be sure to ask questions such as “How many of your students are placed in their career field after graduation?” and “What career guidance is offered pre-and-post graduation?”
-Additionally, inquire about the school’s retention rate, as this will give you insight into the administration’s dedication towards their students.
+Be sure to ask questions such as “How many of your students are placed in their career field after graduation?” and “What career guidance is offered before and after graduation?”
+Additionally, inquire about the school’s retention rate, as this will give you insight into the administration’s dedication toward their students.

 AP or trade courses?